C0deInBlack/Zsh_configuration/README.md

 # Zsh_configuration

-Is a mix of the next two zsh:
+Is a combination of the next two zsh:

 https://s4vitar.github.io/bspwm-configuration-files/